Ayesha-da/bikesharing/README.md

 # Bike-sharing
 ## Overview of the Analysis:
 To  convince investors that a bike-sharing program in Des Moines is a solid business proposal.
-A bike trip analysis is presented to solidify the proposal.
 ## Results:
-### Bike-sharing program in Des Moines is a solid business proposal.
-To solidify the proposal, a bike trip analysis has been performed by exploring few questions.
+### To solidify bike-sharing business proposal,bike trip analysis has been performed by exploring few questions.
 ![storybegin1](https://user-images.githubusercontent.com/84524153/132992334-a4b98120-3439-4cb3-b846-18d4f119a0ea.png)

 #### - How long bikes are checked out?